dylankmoore/INDIVIDUAL-ASSIGNMENT-Team-Roster/README.md

 [View App](#https://dkm-team-roster.netlify.app/)

 ## About the User
--The ideal user for this application is a member or admin of a dance/ballet company wanting to keep up with various companies and their members.
+- The ideal user for this application is a member or admin of a dance/ballet company wanting to keep up with various companies and their members.
--The problem this app solves is for companies to be able to keep tabs on their roster and update/change them as needed.
+- The problem this app solves is for companies to be able to keep tabs on their roster and update/change them as needed.

 ## Features
 - When a user goes to the app, they will need to log in via google auth to continue.